Skip to main content

 Frequently Asked Questions

-The national median salary for a glazier is $51,634 per year (2025 BLS data).
-Pay ranges from $43,483 to $68,018 depending on location, with top earners in the 90th percentile making significantly more.
+The national median salary for a glazier is $58,622 per year (2024 BLS data).
+Pay ranges from $46,040 to $105,080 depending on location, with top earners in the 90th percentile making significantly more.

 It takes 4 years to complete a glazier apprenticeship.
-During this time, you earn while you learn — starting at approximately 40-50% of journeyman wages and receiving annual raises.
+During this time, you earn while you learn, starting at approximately 40-50% of journeyman wages and receiving annual raises.

 No college degree is required to become a glazier.
 The primary path is through an apprenticeship program or trade school.
 You will need to earn specific certifications: OSHA 10/30-Hour and NGA Glazier Certification.

-Glazier earns a Trade Pay Score grade of D, meaning it rates moderately on pay relative to cost of living, wage growth, and demand.
+Glazier earns a Trade Pay Score grade of C, meaning it rates moderately on pay relative to cost of living, wage growth, and demand.
 Demand growing with commercial construction and the trend toward larger glass facades in modern buildings.
 Energy-efficient glass installations drive additional demand.